Planning to work and travel like a digital nomad?

 Housesitting is such a great opportunity for nomads, and yet so few seem to know about it!

-An annual membership at TrustedHousesitters costs $99.
-But that’s nothing considering it lets you apply for unlimited housesitting assignments.
+An annual membership at TrustedHousesitters costs $99, but this is nothing considering it lets you apply for unlimited housesitting assignments.

 I have some friends who spend several months in the year doing housesitting or home exchanges while working online.
 They love pets and they love staying in free accommodation!

-Of course, you can also use TrustedHousesitters to find people to look after your place while you’re working remotely from somewhere else.
+You can also use TrustedHousesitters to find people to look after your place while you’re working remotely from somewhere else for a while.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.